kpn-dsh/dsh-cli/design/pipeline-states.md

     <tr style="vertical-align: top;">
         <td><code>Started</code></td>
         <td>
-            A pipeline is <code>Started</code> when it is properly deployed and configured on the DSH platform, but not yet Started.
+            A <em>Pipeline</em> is <code>Started</code> when it is properly deployed and configured on the DSH platform, and was started successfully.
         </td>
         <td>
             <code>Deployed</code><br/>